two-horned/NFA-Solver/README.md

 ## Runtime
 We can estimate the runtime to be linear in the word input, due to it only influencing a for-loop.
-The runtime regarding the amount of states would be linear as well, due to us being able to inspect states in O(1) of time to verify already visited staes and only checking outgoing connection of each state maximally once in each for-loop step (and in the 3rd step).
+The runtime regarding the amount of states would be linear as well, due to us being able to inspect states in O(1) of time to verify already visited states and only checking outgoing connection of each state maximally once in each for-loop step (and in the 3rd step).
 The maximal amount of connections we need to check for each state is the amount of states itself multiplied by two, because every state can be connected by either a connection with the letter as input or epsilon.
 In the very last step we additonally check every final state, if it's contained in the generation.
 This can be realised by m Array-lookups,